 Cars that Help with NYC Parking

 I just drove the Alfa Romeo Giulia around New York City for a few days.
 When you lock the car, the side view mirrors automatically fold in.
 This is ideal in a city where streets are narrow and even parking garages don’t offer a lot of wiggle room.
-You don’t want your souvenir of NYC to be a scratch or dent in the car.
+You don’t want your souvenir of NYC to be a scratch or dent in your car.

 The Alfa Romeo is also loaded with helpful technology like front and rear park assist.
 You get a view of the car on the large infotainment screen, alerting you to how close you are to the curb, the car behind you and the car in front of you.
 You also get alarms going off when you are close.
 It felt like there was an Amber Alert go off in the car.
 But I was able to park the car all over the city with ease and precision.